 The Energy Performance Contract (EPC), is one of the modalities of contracting energy services.
 In this article, you’ll find out what is the Energy Performance Contract and what tool can help your company to ensure the reduction of energy consumption whatever its sector of activity: industry, service, public administration, transport, etc…

-The trade agreement reached between UK and UE in 2020, due to the BREXIT, resulted in the UK’s exit since 1 January 2021 from the joint action of European Countries against climate change.
-But equally, both side will continue to respect key environmental principles, such as precaution integration, energy transition, and the payment of damages by the pollutes.
+The trade agreement reached between UK and UE in 2020, due to the BREXIT, resulted in the UK’s exit on 1 January 2021 from the joint action of European Countries against climate change.
+But equally, both sides have continued to respect key environmental principles, such as precaution integration, energy transition, and the payment of damages by the pollutes.

 The Government of the UK offers some accompanying guidance notes and guides to best practices for the Model Energy Performance Contract on its website.